Nagpur: Religious places and festivals

-Deekshabhoomi, the largest hollow stupa or the largest dome shaped monument and an important place of the Buddhist movement is, located in Nagpur.
+Deekshabhoomi, the largest hollow stupa, and an important place of the Buddhist movement is located in Nagpur.
 Every year on the day of Vijayadashami, i.e. Dussehra, followers of Ambedkar visit Deekshabhoomi to mark the conversion ceremony of Ambedkar and his followers in Nagpur into Buddhism that took place on 14 October 1956.
-It has been given 'A' grade tourist place status by Maharashtra Government in March 2016.
+In March 2016, the Maharashtra Government ranked it as an 'A' grade tourist place.
 14 April, which is the birthdate of Ambedkar, is celebrated as Ambedkar Jayanti.

-Jainism has a good presence in Nagpur.
+Jainism has a large presence in Nagpur.
 There are nearly 30 Jain temples.
 The old ones are Sengan Jain temple Ladpura, Parwarpura Jain temple, Kirana oli Jain temple, and Juna oli Jain temple.
-In west Nagpur Shri 1008 Shantinath Digamber Bhagwan temple is situated.
+Situated in western Nagpur is also the Shri 1008 Shantinath Digamber Bhagwan temple.